 Managing the health and medical components of any mass casualty event is a complex, multi-faceted process and as such requires the careful coordination of resources.
-In order to best facilitate this process, Wyandotte County recognizes the need for multiple primary agencies.
+To best facilitate this process, Wyandotte County recognizes the need for multiple primary agencies.
 From an operational standpoint, responsibilities for ESF 8 coordination are assigned as follows: